Interactive Simulator · 2026

 From Design to Move-in

-Enter your plot size, floors, and city — get a realistic month-by-month construction timeline with all 13 phases, task lists, and monsoon warnings.
+Plot size, floors, city → realistic month-by-month construction timeline across 13 phases, with task lists and monsoon warnings.

 Your Project